stuartellis/button/README.md

 This tool is deliberately very simple and very opinionated.
 It assumes that:

-* You already have a CloudFormation template file
+* You have a CloudFormation template file in YAML format.
+By default, it looks for a file called *template.yaml*.
-* The tags for the template are in a separate JSON file
+* The tags for the template are in a separate JSON file, called  *tags.json*
-* The parameters for the template are in a separate JSON file
+* If your template uses parameters, these are in a JSON file.
+By default this file will be called *parameters.json*.
 * All of these files are in the same directory

-It expects that your CloudFormation template file has the name *template.yaml*, that the parameters files is called *parameters.json*, and that the tags file is called *tags.json*.
-You can specify other names as options if you need to.
+You can specify different names for these files as options if you need to.

-To automatically decide the name of the CloudFormation stack, it looks for tags called *Project*, *Environment* and *Tier*.
+To automatically decide the name of the CloudFormation stack, Button  looks for tags called *Project*, *Environment* and *Tier*.
 The AWS CloudFormation stack is assumed to have the name *project-environment-tier*, which match these tags.
 If this is not what you want, use the *-s* option to specify the name of the stack.

+The *examples* directory contains a working set of files to show how this works.